 Condition: The fracture line involves enamel, dentin, and cementum tissues.
 It is divided into "complicated" or "uncomplicated" depending on whether the pulp is exposed or not.

-Findings: The fracture line usually extends below the gingiva (subgingivally).
-The upper (coronal) fracture fragment is mobile and attached to the gingiva only by periodontal fibers.
-These fractures mainly create a periodontal (surrounding tooth tissue) problem.
+Findings: The fracture line usually extends subgingivally.
+The upper (coronal) fragment is mobile and attached to the gingiva only by periodontal fibers.
+These fractures mainly pose a periodontal problem.

-Radiography: Only the lip (labial) side of the fracture can be seen; the extension on the tongue (lingual) side cannot be observed on the radiograph.
+Radiograph: Only the labial side of the fracture may be visible, the lingual extension cannot be seen on the radiograph.

-First Step: Immediately remove the mobile coronal fragment under anesthesia.
+First Step: Remove the mobile coronal fragment immediately under anesthesia.

-Treatment: Restore the tooth to its original function and aesthetics while protecting the exposed dentin tubules and pulp.
+Treatment: Restore the tooth according to its original function and aesthetics by protecting the exposed dentinal tubules and pulp.

-Shallow Fracture (Limited to the cervical 1/3 of the root or less): Remove the fractured fragment, expose the fracture line with osteotomy and gingivectomy.
-After gingival healing and root canal treatment, place a post-supported restoration.
+Shallow Fracture (Limited to the cervical 1/3 of the root or less): Remove the fragment, expose the fracture line with osteotomy and gingivectomy.
+After gingival healing and root canal treatment, make a post-supported restoration.

-Deep Fracture - Surgical Extrusion (If the fracture line is deeper): Extract the tooth and reposition it 1-3 mm above (coronal to) the alveolar bone.
-Stabilize the tooth with a splint, complete root canal treatment 3-4 weeks later, and perform a post-supported restoration within 2 months.
+Deep Fracture - Surgical Extrusion (If the fracture line is deeper): Extract the tooth and replant it 1-3 mm above (coronally to) the alveolar bone.
+Splint the tooth, complete root canal treatment after 3-4 weeks, and perform a post-supported repair within 2 months.

-Deep Fracture - Orthodontic Extrusion: First remove the coronal fragment.
-Perform a cervical pulpotomy on an open apex tooth, or a pulpectomy (root canal treatment) on a closed apex tooth.
-Extrude the tooth for 4 weeks by applying orthodontic force.
-Afterward, temporarily restore the tooth, splint it to adjacent teeth for 6 months, and then proceed with the permanent restoration.
+Deep Fracture - Orthodontic Extrusion: First, remove the coronal fragment.
+Perform cervical pulpotomy on an open apex tooth, or pulpectomy (root canal) on a closed apex tooth.
+Extrude the tooth for 4 weeks with orthodontic force.
+Then restore the tooth temporarily, splint to adjacent teeth for 6 months, and then proceed to permanent restoration.

 🚨 Result: CROWN FRACTURE